cswartzvi/hamilton/docs/hamilton-ui/ui.rst

 Docker/Deployed Mode
 --------------------

-The Hamilton UI can be contained within a set of Docker images.
+The Apache Hamilton UI can be contained within a set of Docker images.
 You launch with `docker-compose <https://docs.docker.com/compose/>`_, and it will start up the UI, the backend server, and a Postgres database.
 If you'd like a quick overview of some of the features, you can watch the following:

 .. raw:: html